Skip to content

 What people go for

 The toasties do the heaviest lifting.
-Brisket pesto is the headline order, but the lighter pieces matter too: banana bread, lemon olive oil cake, canelé, financier, and a handful of tarts or galettes depending on the branch and the day.
+Brisket pesto is the headline order, but the lighter pieces matter too: banana bread, lemon olive oil cake, canelé, financier, and a handful of tarts or galettes depending on the day.
 Coffee is still central, yet Kyuukei does enough on the food side that the stop feels complete without trying to become brunch.

 Brisket pesto toastie Filter coffee Matcha latte Banana bread